eliasforsblom/forsblom.github.io/content/about.md

 title: About Elias
 ---

 Hi.
-My name is Elias and I am currently studying the Bachelor's programme in statistics and data analysis at Linköpings universitet.
+My name is Elias and I am currently studying the masters programme in computer science with a specialization in Data Science and Statistics at Stockholm University.

 I have a huge passion for everything related to data, sports and music.